How small businesses should brace for bad weather

 Because assets are often tangible and physical (think inventory, real estate, equipment, or raw material) they're particularly vulnerable to the wide-reaching havoc of Mother Nature.
 From warehouse floods to collapsed roofs, there are countless ways to incur asset damage beyond depreciation.

 To compound matters, small businesses may not be able to spread out their assets over multiple locations.
-In order to save money and make operations smoother and more seamless, smaller enterprises may choose to concentrate assets in a single, centralized location.
+In order to save money and make operations smoother, smaller enterprises may choose to concentrate assets in a single, centralized location.
 Though this is good operational practice, it's poor preparation for a storm.
-Find out why in Mintek's article "Will Natural Disasters Be the Spark for Better Asset Management?"

 It's hard for small businesses to reopen after natural disasters.
 There may be fewer employees to assist with rebuilding efforts, and there are also a raft of complex state and federal regulations that make very specific distinctions between salaried and non-salaried employees, paid time off, and remote work provisions.
 Learn more about those distinctions in this article from Fortune.

 Capital will play a key role in getting your business back on its feet, from replacing waterlogged equipment to hiring temporary help for recovery efforts.
 But for entrepreneurs who run small to medium-sized businesses, the lack of capital for recovery can be particularly daunting.
 After all, disaster costs can be overwhelming – particularly if you are uninsured or your insurance provider rejects your claim.